zed-alpha/shadow-gadgets/README.md

 + #### Irregular shapes on Android R+

-  `View`s that are not shaped as circles, plain rectangles, or single-radius round rectangles have their outlines defined by a `Path` field that became inaccessible starting with API level 30.
+  `View`s that are not shaped as circles, plain rectangles, or single-radius rounded rectangles have their outlines defined by a `Path` field that became inaccessible starting with API level 30.
 Such targets using `clipOutlineShadow` on those newer versions require that the user provide the `Path`.
 This is done with the library's